 Which conservation law does the first law of Thermodynamics follow?

-According to the first law of Thermodynamics, if a system gets some amount of heat energy, it uses some parts of energy to increase its internal energy and works with rests of the energy.
-Since, work is also equivalent to energy, the first law of Thermodynamics gives a clear picture on how a thermodynamic system converts one form of energy into another form.
+According to the first law of Thermodynamics, if a system gets some amount of heat energy, it uses some parts of energy to increase its internal energy and works with the remaining energy.
+Since work is also equivalent to energy, the first law of Thermodynamics gives a clear picture of how a thermodynamic system converts one form of energy into another form.
 So, the first law of Thermodynamics follows the law of conservation of energy.

 Importance of First law of Thermodynamics